pubkey/unload/README.md

 And what about electron?
 And what about react-native?
 What about cordova/phonegap?

 # The Solution
-Lets create a npm-module which maps all these cases in one simple function.
+Lets create a npm-module for this which works in **all javascript environments**.

 ```js
   var unload = require('unload');